|

 End User Subsidy Lab

-What is an End User Subsidy Lab
+What is the End User Subsidy Lab?

 Rather than leave these communities behind, we must address the acute, and growing, “affordability gap”, to ensure they do not stay locked in energy poverty and universal energy targets are realized.